The Pre-Professional Major

 What do Henry Paulson, CEO of Goldman Sachs, Michael Eisner, former CEO of the Walt Disney Corporation, and Donald Regan, former chairman and CEO of Merrill Lynch have in common?
 All received undergraduate degrees in English.
 Contrary to popular myth, you do not need an undergraduate degree in business to get a job in business or to apply to graduate business schools.

-According to the College Board, "graduate business schools generally prefer applicants who've completed a broad, well-rounded, and challenging curriculum, with no one major preferred over another" (The Pre-Professional Degree Business).
+According to the College Board, "graduate business schools generally prefer applicants who've completed a broad, well-rounded, and challenging curriculum, with no one major preferred over another".

 However, while no one major is preferred over another, coursework in English is often cited for honing verbal and written communications skills, which are not only critical in the business world but basic to success on the Graduate Management Admissions Test (GMAT).